 SES Steering Committee

-Curt Griffin's teaching and research interests are in biodiversity conservation, wetland wildlife ecology and management, and integrated natural resources management issues.
-Although his research program addresses both applied and basic ecological questions, it focuses primarily on the conservation of biological diversity and providing a strong science base for management decisions.
-Thus, his overall research program is very applied and is largely driven by the resource conservation needs of local, state and federal agencies, NGOs, and international organizations.
-His research and conservation efforts have spanned five continents, from work with elephants in Africa and Southeast Asia to sea turtles and whale sharks in the Caribbean.
-His current research efforts with grad students focus on assessing the effects of climate change and offshore wind energy facilities on wildlife, elephant ecology and conservation in southern Africa, and whale shark ecology and ecotourism.
-He also has a strong commitment to and involvement in the development of local, state, national, and international policies relating to wetlands protection, endangered species management, and conservation of biological diversity.
+Curt Griffin is a Professor of Wildlife Ecology & Conservation, the Department Head of Environmental Conservation, and the Founding Director of the School of Earth & Sustainability at UMass Amherst.
+His interdisciplinary research and conservation efforts have spanned five continents, from work with elephants in Africa and Southeast Asia to sea turtles and whale sharks in the Caribbean.
+His current research efforts focus on assessing the effects of climate change and offshore wind energy facilities on wildlife.
+He also has a strong commitment to and involvement in development of local, state, national, and international policies relating to wetlands protection, endangered species management, and conservation of biological diversity.
+As Co-Director of SES, Curt is committed to making SES the campus leader for fostering interdisciplinary education, research, and outreach programs that advance sustainability in the natural and built environments, and making UMass Amherst the destination of choice for students, faculty and partners interested in sustainability.

 Wes Autio grew up in a rural/tourist part of western Maine and attended the University of Maine for two years.
 He received his B.S. degree in Horticulture from Virginia Tech and his M.S. and Ph.D. degrees in Plant & Soil Sciences (Postharvest Pomology) from UMass.
 In 1985, he joined the faculty at the University of Massachusetts.
 Until recently, he served as the UMass Fruit Program Leader.
 He regularly interacts with tree-fruit farmers and the many individuals interested in tree fruit in the landscape.
 His research focuses on apple and peach rootstocks, controlling growth apple trees with mechanical and hormonal approaches, and chemical thinning of peaches.
 He teaches courses in pruning fruit crops for undergraduates and in statistical analysis for graduate students.
 Because of his extensive experience with experimental design and statistical analysis, he is involved with number research projects and serves on numerous graduate committees with the sole purpose of providing guidance in design and analysis.
 Currently, he serves as Director of the newly reconfigured Stockbridge School of Agriculture.
 In that capacity, he leads efforts to strengthen educational, research, and outreach programs from the Stockbridge School.